zainabx78/tech501-week2/Notes/3-subnet-architecture.md

 These rules restrict the traffic so only the right traffic from the app VM is getting into the db VM.

+Iptables - Blocks unauthorized access at the VM level- acts as a filter fpr the traffic.

 Creating a bash script to automate this:
 - ` nano config-ip-tables.sh`
 ```bash